 17.2) The nominated company shall notify the Board in writing of any intention to draw up accounts to a date other than a date to which it drew up accounts in the previous calendar year.

+Top of page

 Termination of the arrangement by the nominated company or the Board

 18.1) Either the nominated company or the Board may at any time terminate the arrangement by giving notice in writing to that effect to the other party.